Niccolò Sagundino: Life

 Sagundino was born in 1402 to a Greek family in Chalkis, the capital of the Venetian kingdom of Negroponte.
 His father's name was Manuel.
 His mother's name is unknown.
-His family was originally from Constantinople and had two branches, one at Chalkis and another at Thessaloniki.
+His family was originally from Constantinople, where they are attested since the 13th century.
+It had two branches, one at Chalkis and another at Thessaloniki.
 They were citizens of Venice.
+His sister or aunt, known only as "R. Sagundino", married Niccolò Aurelio, a Venetian citizen employed in the government secretariat.
+Their three sons, Marco, Paolo and Pietro, also entered service in the Venetian government; Marco's son, Niccolò Aurelio, eventually rose to the supreme non-patrician office, that of grand chancellor.

 Sagundino received a classical education.
-He was in the employ of the Venetian state at Thessaloniki when the Ottomans captured the city in 1430.
-He was wounded in the assault and taken prisoner with his family.
-After his release, he served Venice as advocatus curiae in Chalkis from 1434 until 1437.
-In 1438, because of his fluency in both Greek and Latin, Sagundino was sent to the Council of Ferrara as an official translator.
+He was at Thessaloniki, possibly already in the employ of the Venetian state, when the Ottomans captured the city in 1430.
+He was wounded in the assault and taken prisoner with his family, remaining in captivity for 13 months.
+After his release, he returned to Chalkis, where from 1434 until 1437 he served Venice as advocatus curiae.
+Possibly already in 1437 he left Greece for Italy, staying either in Venice or Rome; in 1438, because of his fluency in both Greek and Latin, Sagundino was sent to the Council of Ferrara as an official translator.
 He remained through 1439, impressing the assembled clergy by his grasp of theology.
 He favoured the cause of church union.

-After the council, Pope Eugenius IV employed Sagundino as an apostolic secretary on missions in Italy and Greece.
-This lasted probably until 1441.
-He returned to Chalkis in 1453 to serve as chancellor (cancelliere) to the bailo of Negroponte, the chief Venetian representative.
-At the same time he was still acting as a papal representative.
-After the fall of Constantinople to the Ottomans in that year, he was sent by Venice to negotiate with Sultan Mehmet II.
-He returned by 1455 with a report on Ottoman ambitions.
-In that year, Sagundino became a secretary to the doge.

-Later in 1455, the republic sent Sagundino to deliver his report to Pope Nicholas V in Rome and King Alfonso V of Aragon in Naples.
-These embassies lasted until 1458, when he was appointed chancellor to the Duke of Crete.
-He set sail for Crete in July 1460, but the journey was cut short by a shipwreck that took the lives of his pregnant wife, two sons and a daughter and destroyed his books and many other possessions.
-He resigned his Cretan appointment, but was again appointed secretary to the doge, in which capacity he visited Methoni.
-He also undertook diplomatic missions to Constantinople and the Empire of Trebizond in 1460.